susam/emfy/README.md

 (even those not related to files and buffers).

-Strictly speaking, it is not necessary to enable Ido mode if we are going to enable Fido mode but both modes have their areas of strength, so we are going to enable both to get the best of both modes.
+Strictly speaking, it is not necessary to enable Ido mode if we are going to enable Fido mode but both modes have their areas of strengths, so we are going to enable both to get the best of both modes.

   - Enable Ido mode: